mraad/HZSpatial/README.md

 ## Bring Program To Data

 The latest version of Hazelcast introduces a MapReduce API.
 A user implements the ```Mapper``` and ```Reduce``` interfaces and submits them as part of ```Job``` to be executed on each "datanode".
 As an example implementation, we will execute a density analysis based on set of polygons in a [honeycomb lattice](http://en.wikipedia.org/wiki/Honeycomb_lattice) format.
 The density of each cell is the number of conflicts it covers geographically.

-In a MapReduce paradigm, the mapper iterates over each conflicts and find spatially the cell id that it covered by and emits that cell id.
+In a MapReduce paradigm, the mapper iterates over each conflict and finds spatially the cell id that it is covered by and emits that cell id.
 The reducer operates on each cell id and sums the associated emitted values.
 The result is a list of cell id and count by cell.
+This is the ubiquitous spatial Hello World in MapReduce :-)

-### Load the cell data
+### Loading the cell data

+The ```data``` folder contains a [Shapefile](http://en.wikipedia.org/wiki/Shapefile) with polygon features in honeycomb format, where each honeycomb cell width is about one geographical degree.

 ```
 cd HZClient
 ./mvn-polygons
 ```

-This loads the cell polygons in shape file format in the data folder into a spatially enabled Hazelcast map.
+This loads the cell polygons into a spatially enabled Hazelcast map.

 ### Executing MapReduce